 Are cracks a serious problem in house surveys?

 Home buyers understandably get nervous about any external or internal cracks in the property they want to buy.
 We often get asked about this.
 Not all cracks are serious and a survey will reveal whether they are a major problem.
 The underlying issue causing the cracking will often be identified as part of the HomeBuyer survey.
+However, some cracks may contribute to structural issues in the property, so its best to get them checked out by an expert.

 Cracks in house walls – what you need to know